 The Mount is Edith Wharton’s elegant estate and gardens in the Berkshire Hills of Western Massachusetts.
 Wharton fashioned a world of beauty and calm where she could write in peace and entertain distinguished friends.
 She created some of her greatest works at The Mount, including such enduring classics as The House of Mirth and The Age of Innocence.
 Enjoy a tour of the home built in 1902 according to the principles she developed in her first book, The Decoration of Houses.
 Wander through three acres of exquisite formal gardens that recreate Wharton’s original design.
 Light refreshments can also be enjoyed on The Mount’s Terrace Café (Open mid-June to mid-September).
 The Wharton Suite in our Barn Building was named for Edith Wharton!

-Chesterwood is the summer home, studio and gardens of America’s foremost public sculptor, Daniel Chester French (1850-1931), sculptor of The Minute Man, Concord Ma, and Abraham Lincoln for the Lincoln Memorial, Washington, DC.
+Chesterwood was the summer home, studio, and gardens of America’s foremost public sculptor, Daniel Chester French (1850-1931).
+He was the sculptor of The Minute Man, Concord Ma, and Abraham Lincoln for the Lincoln Memorial, Washington, DC.

 Experience Gilded-Age style and splendor at this marvelous estate, renowned for its elegant gardens and rare Berkshire “Cottage.”
 With its gracious house, magnificent gardens, and panoramic views, Naumkeag is a quintessential country estate of the Gilded Age.
 This architectural masterpiece is, at its heart, a family home.
 Joseph Choate, a leading 19th-century attorney, hired the architectural firm of McKim, Mead,& White to design the 44-room “cottage,” Naumkeag, which would serve as a summer retreat for three generations of Choates.
 Don't miss the self-guided audio tour of the Naumkeag gardens, including the Blue Steps, a series of deep blue fountain pools, flanked by four flights of stairs and a grove of white birches.
 Walk through the equally beautiful Afternoon Garden, Tree Peony Terrace, Rose Garden, Evergreen Garden, and Chinese Garden to encounter the playful, inventive spirit of Miss Choate and Mr. Steele.